jordimas/open-dubbing/README.md

 - _TOKEN_ is the HuggingFace token that allows to access the models
 - _cat_ in this case is the target language using iso ISO 639-3 language codes

 By default, the source language is predicted using the first 30 seconds of the video.
-If this does not work (e.g. there is only music at the begining), use the parameter _source_language_ to specify the source language using ISO 639-3 language codes (e.g. 'eng' for English).
+If this does not work (e.g. there is only music at the beginning), use the parameter _source_language_ to specify the source language using ISO 639-3 language codes (e.g. 'eng' for English).

 To get a list of available options: